 Pasi Nikkanen: Yeah, yeah.
 I was wondering if you would say that there's one staff and three customers now in the meeting room, this might be a priority so that you kind of...

 Tomi Teikko: Well, that type of data we have.
-So, in customer spaces where you tack also visitors, and you know the stuff then you can have the data.
+So, in customer implementations where you also tag visitors, and you know the staff then you can have the data.
 Empathic Building can provide the data that how many persons are in, how many externals, how many internals and stuff like that without going into the detail levels of identities.
 Identity sharing is always optional and totally volunteer based stuff if you want to share your identity.

 Pasi Nikkanen: We were talking before we started on this, also the human sensor, but also the bio-feedback thing.
 So, you said there's some use case and maybe there's another building coming up in UK.